RLuisier/ALSdisMNs/README.md

 # ALSdisMNs
-Automated identification of disease motor neurons (disMNs) in histopathological sections from high-content microscopy data
+Automated and unbiased classification of motor neuron phenotypes with single cell resolution in ALS tissue.

 ## Overview
 This repository contains source code to implement automated identification of MNs exhibiting aberrant phenotype from high-content microscopy data.
-It contains the raw data as acquired from CellProfiler for both mouse and human spinal cord MNs, two Jupyter notebook allowing to reproduce the figures in manuscript *Automated and unbiased classification of motor neuron phenotypes with single cell resolution in ALS tissue*, Hageman et al. 2020 (BioRxiv).
+It contains two Jupyter notebook allowing to reproduce the figures in manuscript *Automated and unbiased classification of motor neuron phenotypes with single cell resolution in ALS tissue*, Hageman et al. 2020 (BioRxiv).
+All data required to reproduce the manuscript can be download on [Zenodo](https://zenodo.org/record/3981414#.XzRMxqeB3OQ).

 ## Repository content
 * [Scripts](./Scripts): Jupyter Notebook containing `R` and `Python` codes to automatically identify MNs subpopulation from the data.
 * [Figures](./Figures): raw figures as outputted by the analysis and used for the paper.
-* [Data](https://zenodo.org/record/3981414#.XzRMxqeB3OQ): folder containing all raw data acquired from CellProfiler on multichanel fluorescent images segmented using the pipeline.
-This should can be dowloaded from Zenodo under the accession number 3981414.
+* [Data](https://zenodo.org/record/3981414#.XzRMxqeB3OQ): this folder should containing all raw data acquired from CellProfiler on multichanel fluorescent images segmented using the pipeline if one wants to replicate the work.
+This folder can be direclty dowloaded from Zenodo under the accession number [3981414](https://zenodo.org/record/3981414#.XzRMxqeB3OQ).